pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Events
 ~~~~~~

-Each event in DCB has one "type" string, some "data", and any number of "tag" strings.
+Each event in DCB has one "type" string, some binary "data", and any number of "tag" strings.
 Recorded events also have an assigned "position" in the sequence, and for this reason are referred to as
 "sequenced events".
 These objects correspond to the :ref:`stored event <Stored event objects>` and
 :ref:`notification <Notification objects>` objects previously defined in this library.